 Date Written: April 20, 2022

-Algorithms play a critical role in steering online attention on social media, and many have alleged that algorithms can perpetuate bias.
-This study audited the shadowbans on over 25,000 Twitter users who posted 3.84 million tweets in 2020-2021 to identify the type of user and tweet characteristics that predict a `shadow ban' -- where a user or their content is temporarily hidden on Twitter.
-We find that users with bot-like behavior are more likely to be missing in searches (search bans), search suggestions (search suggestion bans), and reply threads (ghost bans).
-Users with verified accounts were less likely to be shadowbanned.
-The replies by Twitter users who posted offensive tweets, and tweets about politics (from both the left and the right) were more likely to be downtiered.
-The findings have implications for algorithmic transparency and accountability and the design of future audit studies of social media platforms.
+Algorithms play a critical role in steering online attention on social media.
+Many have alleged that algorithms can perpetuate bias.
+This study audited shadowbanning, where a user or their content is temporarily hidden on Twitter.
+We repeatedly tested whether a stratified random sample of American Twitter accounts (n = 25,000) had been subject to various forms of shadowbans.
+We then identify the type of user and tweet characteristics that predict a shadowban.
+In general, shadowbans are rare.
+We find that accounts with bot-like behavior were more likely to face shadowbans, while verified accounts were less likely to be shadowbanned.
+The replies by Twitter accounts that posted offensive tweets and tweets about politics (from both the left and the right) were more likely to be downtiered.
+The findings have implications for algorithmic accountability and the design of future audit studies of social media platforms.